If you have already left school and would like to apply to university, follow the steps below.

 There are a number of entry pathways to study an undergraduate program at USC.

-Apply online through Queensland Tertiary Admissions Centre (QTAC) selecting the Apply by Web option, except if you are eligible to submit a direct application to USC as follows:
+Apply online through Queensland Tertiary Admissions Centre (QTAC), except if you are eligible to submit a direct application to USC as follows:

 Complete the Application for undergraduate degree, associate degree or diploma programs – direct entry form if you are a:

 - Tertiary Preparation Pathway (TPP) student currently enrolled in, or have had an enrolment in the previous two years applying for an undergraduate program (degree).

 - USC / TAFE articulation student articulating into your undergraduate program.

 - USC student who has completed an undergraduate program at USC within the last two years or are due to complete their program prior to their proposed semester of study.